FindMySchool LogoFindMySchool

 Entry is determined by strict criteria.
 Priority goes to looked-after children, followed by those living within the designated catchment area who have a sibling at the school.
 The catchment includes Lyme Regis, Charmouth, Uplyme, and surrounding villages.

-The last distance offered varies annually based on the distribution of applicants.
+The furthest distance at which a place was offered varies annually based on the distribution of applicants.
 Families living on the catchment boundaries, particularly towards Axminster or Bridport, should verify their status carefully.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Applications